f5devcentral/f5-agility-labs-nginx/docs/class5/module4/lab1/lab1.rst

 **Steps**

     #.
-SSH to the rancher VM
+SSH to the k3s VM
     #.
 This is the contents of the ``/home/ubuntu/lab-files/helm/values-plus-with-app-protect.yaml`` file:

         .. code-block:: yaml